IX Corps (Union army): 1865

 The vacancy caused by detaching Ferrero's Division was filled by six new regiments of Pennsylvanians on one-year enlistments, organized into a division of two brigades, the command of which was given to General John F. Hartranft.
 This division rendered gallant service at Fort Stedman, and Hartranft added to his laurels by the ability displayed at that critical juncture.

 The morning report for March 31, 1865, showed a corps strength of 18,153, "present for duty, equipped," and 36 pieces of light artillery.
 With this force the IX Corps entered upon the final campaign, taking a prominent part in the storming of Petersburg, April 2, 1865, which resulted in the evacuation of Richmond and the downfall of the Confederacy.
-The corps was not only among the foremost in this brilliant assault, but its flags were the first to wave over the public buildings of Petersburg.
+The corps' flags were the first to wave over the public buildings of Petersburg, with the 1st Michigan Sharpshooters Regiment, the 20th Michigan Infantry Regiment, the 2nd Michigan Infantry Regiment, and the 60th Ohio Infantry Regiment, all in that order, all of Willcox’s Division, being the first troops to march into Petersburg.
 This was the last battle in which the corps participated, and on July 27, 1865, the IX Corps was officially disbanded.